 Polish computer scientist, habilitated doctor of mathematical sciences.
-He specializes in algorithms, in particular in the application of algebraic methods in graph algorithms.
-Associate professor at the Institute of Computer Science, Faculty of Mathematics, Informatics and Mechanics, University of Warsaw
+Associate professor at the Institute of Computer Science, Faculty of Mathematics, Computer Science and Mechanics, University of Warsaw.

 Algorithms, especially the ones used in machine learning, promise to aid people in making decisions.
 In many scenarios even conceptually simple algorithms can deliver better quality answers than humans, e.g., make less mistakes.
 Still this promise is far from being realized in its full potential.
 The main problem is that algorithms are not able to give much insight nor explanation why the returned answer is the correct one.
-Even when we try to back-engineer the reasons why this decision was made, the answer we deduce cannot be understood by humans.
-This problem could be clearly exemplified by how Deep Blue plays chess.
+Even if we try to reverse-engineer the reasons why this decision was made by an algorithm, these reasons may still remain incomprehensible to humans.
+This problem can be best illustrated by the example of Deep Blue, a chess computer developed by IBM.
+A human has no chance to understand its “reasoning” for a particular move.

 In case of games, we might continue the philosophical dispute forever whether Deep Blue understands chess or not.
 However, this becomes a cornerstone issue when deploying algorithmic solutions in real-world.
 We need to guarantee that algorithms can be understood by people using them, as otherwise they refuse to follow them.
 Surprisingly, there exist no good tools to deliver explanations even for the most basic algorithms.
 For example, some of us often doubt whether GPS found the fastest route, and might be trying alternative ones.
 This despite the fact that finding the shortest path is a well-studied problem and we can even prove that the algorithm works correctly.
 The problem is rather about explaining the solution to the user, and not the algorithm itself.
 Moreover, the algorithm might be used by someone that does not have the right algorithmic background, so explaining its decision becomes even more important.
 The good news is that one does not need to study algorithms for years to see that they work in the right way.
 For example, one of the main reasons why Google Maps shows alternative routes, is to explain to the user why the returned solution is the best one.
 This is because the possible alternatives are worse!